wavesjs/waves-lfo/README.md

 import * as lfo from 'waves-lfo/node';
 ```

-To create a script that aimed to be used in both environnements (i.e if no platform specific source or sink are used), you can use the `common` entry point:
+To create a script that targets any possible environnements (i.e. if no platform specific `source` or `sink` is used), the `common` entry point can be used:

 ```js
 import * as lfo from 'waves-lfo/common';